How to Use the Fear and Greed Index and Short Signals [Video]

-IMPORTANT video and post for Crypto-ML members: Crypto-ML provides signals for long and short trades, along with a Market Index.
+IMPORTANT video and post for Crypto-ML members: Crypto-ML provides signals for long and short trades, along with a Fear and Greed Index.
 This post will provide guidance on putting these signals together, managing your risk, and best-utilizing machine learning to profit from Bitcoin trading.

 Huge Trading Opportunity in The Current Market

 Before getting into the meat of this post, I want to highlight that even though cryptocurrency is dropping very fast, this is actually a fantastic situation for traders.

 Any time you are in a strong trend, it is easier for traders to make large, profitable trades.
 We actually want to be in a market like we currently are as opposed to a sideways, slow, consolidating market.

 You just need to know how to navigate the current market and how to use the tools Crypto-ML provides.

 Crypto-ML Fear and Greed Index and Trade Probability

 The Fear and Greed Index provides us an indicator to determine if we are in a bear or bull market.
 It also provides a value, that ranges from -100 to +100 (though extreme circumstances can cause it to exceed these thresholds).

 When the indicator is negative, we are in a bear market.
 When it is positive, we are in a bull market.